vigor-nf/vigor/README.md

 - `libvig`: The libVig folder, containing `verified` code, `models`, and the DSOS `kernel`
 - `nf.{h,c}`, `nf-util.{h,c}`, `nf-log.h`: Skeleton code for Vigor NFs
 - `setup*`: Setup script and related files
-- `template`: Template for new Vigor NFs (see "Create your own Vigor NF" below)
+- `template`: Template for new Vigor NFs (see "Create your own Vigor NF" above)
 - `validator`: The Vigor Validator